Boots Lab Statement of Values

 - We will work to foster academic and intellectual collaborations with foreign counterparts that are not exclusively based in field research but also include conceptual and theoretical work.

-- The lab will provide research opportunities for undergraduate students of diverse backgrounds.
+- The lab will provide research opportunities for undergraduate students of diverse backgrounds and utilize mentorship programs on campus such as the STEM Excellence through Equity & Diversity (SEED) Scholars program.

 - When selecting students, we prioritize finding students who demonstrate interest and understanding of conceptual aspects of the lab work and consider skill sets developed through work and other experience, so that we do not only select students who have had the opportunity to conduct research previously.